WBA Foundation Founders Fellowship

 Click here to read Mariah's personal essay about her experience.

 Melissa McClure, The Legal Aid Society of DC

 Click here to read Melissa's personal essay about her experience.

-2016-The University of the District of Colubmia David A. Clarke School of Law (Jessica Guinyard, Advocates for Justice and Education, Inc.)
+2016-The University of the District of Columbia David A. Clarke School of Law

 Click here to read Jessica's personal essay about her experience working as a summer law clerk.